makersacademy/airport_challenge/APPROACH-README.md

 ## My Approach

-1. Create a functional representational diagram using the information in the User Stories (see below)
+1. [x] Create a functional representational diagram using the information in the User Stories (see below)

-2. Decide upon Classes and what the responsbilities of the Class should be, limiting their responsbilities as much as possible (**SRP**)
+2. [x] Decide upon Classes and what the responsbilities of the Class should be, limiting their responsbilities as much as possible (using **SRP**)

-3. Create a rough idea of what the Class methods need to do and what preconditions will need to be met for them to be enacted, with a focus on edge cases:
+3. [x] Create a rough idea of what the Class methods need to do and what preconditions will need to be met for them to be enacted, with a focus on edge cases:

-4. Follow TDD principles learnt in Week 1 (**RED, GREEN, REFACTOR philosophy & the 3 A's**) to build the Classes, starting with the simplest Class first
+4. [x] Follow TDD principles learnt in Week 1 (**RED, GREEN, REFACTOR philosophy & the 3 A's**) to build the Classes, starting with the simplest Class first

-5. Continue to build until all specifications are met while maintaining 100 Coverage throughout
+5. [x] Continue to build until all specifications are met while maintaining 100 Coverage throughout

-6. Draft my APPROACH-README.md
+6. [x] Draft my APPROACH-README.md

-7. Attempt Bonus feature test (multiple planes landing and taking off)
+7. [x] Attempt Bonus feature test (multiple planes landing and taking off)

-8. Update APPROACH-README.md accordingly
+8. [x] Update APPROACH-README.md accordingly

-9. Run RuboCop and remove highlighted deficiencies
+9. [x] Run RuboCop and remove highlighted deficiencies (I realise I could/should of done this before every commit, will add this to my commit process)

-10. Update APPROACH-README.md where necessary
+10. [x] Update APPROACH-README.md where necessary

-11. Submit pull request (as early as possible)
+11. [x] Submit pull request (as early as possible)
  ---

 ### Functional Representational Diagram